BudnikOleksii/currency-converter/README.md

 ```bash
 npm install
 ```
-4. Add .env file to the project's root folder with variable or use your own API key if you have an account in for exchangeratesapi:
+4. Add .env file to the project's root folder with variable or use your own API key if you have an account on [exchangeratesapi.io](https://exchangeratesapi.io/):
 ```
 VITE_EXCHANGE_RATES_API_KEY=0236102a833132b4be80d51aaabf3c9e
 ```